Detailed Air Quality – Template One

 Good Moderate Poor Unhealthy Severe Hazardous 0 50 100 150 200 250 300+

-The current Particulate Matter (PM₂.₅) level in Ash Shindaghah is 1.3x Below the recommended WHO guideline of 15 µg/m³.
+The current Particulate Matter (PM₂.₅) level in Ash Shindaghah is 2.6x Above the recommended WHO guideline of 15 µg/m³.

 Pollutant Sources: